r-leyshon/DSCA_course_catalogue_dev/To_do.md

 ### v1.3
-* Remove content surplus to requirements
+* Below is achieved with course summary.
+Now need to rinse and repeat for other required fields.
 * make the identification of columns from readme more flexible with grep / grepl
 * cache course list & version numbers for comparison on successive runs
 * write if statement to check on above conditions prior to Emailing.